Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 A popular summertime destination for New Jersey families, Long Beach Island earns the title of being one of the best beaches in New Jersey as it’s got something for everyone.

-The white sands and clean waters are only a part of the attraction here as there are great restaurants and bars, a small amusement park to keep the kiddos entertained, and no boardwalk.
+The white sands and clean waters are only a part of the attraction here.
+There are also great restaurants and bars, a small amusement park called Fantasy Island Amusement Park to keep the kiddos entertained, and no boardwalk.
 Of course, the lack of a boardwalk contributes to the fact that the beaches are clean and well-kept.

 Long Island Beach sits right in the Atlantic Ocean, giving you great ocean views no matter where you stay on the island.
-The weekends are busier than the weekdays, so if you can, plan accordingly.
+The weekends are busier than the weekdays, so if you can, plan ahead so you’ll get to enjoy yourself without shoving through crowds.

 Seven Presidents Oceanfront Park